netsatan/specipy/README.md

 This will create all the diagrams for all the files that contain Python classes right in your working dir.
 You can, of course, provide the directory in `make_diagrams` to have the output file wherever you wish.

+### Using Java?
+In such case, you'll need to provide additional arguments.

 ### In-place diagram generation
 If you want to generate diagram in-place, for a single file, you can just load its context into a string and